Robert S. Kerr Reservoir, Oklahoma, USA

 - Statistics / Weather / Helpful Links

 Looking for Robert S. Kerr Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Robert S Kerr Reservoir, located in east-central Oklahoma, is one of the most popular recreation destinations spanning the state’s Green Country and Kaimichi Country tourism regions.
 The reservoir consists of 43,800 acres of water-based fun for visitors.
 All types of water sports are enjoyed here, including sailing, power boating, water skiing, personal watercraft, wind surfing, swimming and house boating.